-You can declare your major and/or minor through your Dal Online account under "Web for Students", then "Admissions", then "Declare your Major/Minor".
+You can declare your major and/or minor through your Dal Online account.
 If you are planning to pursue an honours degree, you won't be able to declare this online.
 You need to fill out an honours application and have it signed by your departmental advisors.
-It is a good idea to declare a major or minor in the interm so you will be included in the communication that the department(s) send to students and to allow for use of the Degree Audit Recording System (DARS) to track your progress towards degree requirements.
-Bachelor of Journalism students still need to complete and submit an Honours form to declare a Combined Honours or a Minor and can contact the King's Registrar's Office to do so.
+It is a good idea to declare a major or minor so you will be included in any communications that the department(s) send to students and to allow for use of the Degree Audit System to track your progress towards degree requirements.
+Bachelor of Journalism (Honours) students are an exception and must contact the Registrar's Office to add a 2nd Honours subject or to add a minor.